 - 1 teaspoon salt

-- ½ cup chocolate chips (I prefer dark)
+- 1 12 oz. package of chocolate chips (I prefer dark)

 - Preheat oven to 375°.
 Prepare baking sheets by lining with parchment paper or use silicone baking mats.

-- In the bowl of a standing mixer, cream together the shortening and sugars until creamy and smooth.
-Stir in the eggs and vanilla just until combined, (do not over-mix).
+- In the bowl of a standing mixer, cream together the butter and sugars until creamy and smooth.
+Mix in the eggs and vanilla just until combined, (do not over mix).

 - In a separate bowl, combine the flour, corn starch, soda and salt.
 Mix well.
-Add the dry ingredients to the wet, and mix on a low setting, just until fully incorporated.
-Add chocolate chips, and again mix on a low setting, just until evenly incorporated.
+Add the dry ingredients to the wet, and mix on a low low setting, just until fully incorporated.
+Add 1 12 ounce bag of chocolate chips, and again mix on a low setting, just until evenly incorporated.

-- Use a 1 1/2 tablespoon cookie scoop and place cookie dough on prepared baking sheets, two inches apart.
-Bake for 10-11 minutes or until edges are golden brown, do not over bake.
+- Using a 1 ½ tablespoon cookie scoop, place cookie dough on prepared baking sheets, two inches apart.
+Bake for 10-11 minutes or until edges are golden brown.

 - Take out of the oven and allow to rest for 2 to 3 minutes, then move to a cooling rack to completely cool.

-- Allow your pans to come to room temperature before place more cookie dough on them.
-For a quicker method, run your pan under cool water for 20 to 30 seconds, dry and continue with your baking.
+- Allow the pans to come to room temperature before placing more cookie dough on them.
+For a quicker method of cooling your pans, run them under cool water for 20 to 30 seconds, dry and continue with your baking.